lee-wong13/JS2-SOCIAL-APP/AI_LOG.md

 - Had to open the real browser and inspect the actual network error (`500 Internal Server Error`) before realizing the problem wasn't JavaScript logic at all, but invalid CSS syntax — a debugging skill that required reading the browser's own error output rather than just asking the AI to guess.

 CoPilot

+### 2026-09-17

+Prompt: After successful logged in, why doesn't it go to the Feed page when the path is already correct?

+Answer:

+- The login page itself was loading correctly, but login errors were hidden.
+- The path was checked and changed to see if there's anything different, however it did show the same result.

+Reflection:

+- It was already correct, but GitHub deployment takes time to upload everything.

+CoPilot